zenorocha/zenorocha.com/articles/liferay-hackday-2017.md

 ---
 title: Liferay Hackday 2017
-description: "Every other year we have a company retreat where people from all over the world travel to California for a series of meetings and team building activities."
+description: 'Every other year we have a company retreat where people from all over the world travel to California for a series of meetings and team building activities.'
 image: /static/img/posts/liferay-hackday-17-1.jpeg
-date: "2017-02-20"
+date: '2017-02-20'
 ---

 Every other year we have a company retreat where people from all over the world travel to California for a series of meetings and team building activities.